 The idea is to develop your parallax section as usual or as presented in the previous video.

-For now, it works in desktop version but not in mobile and tablet...
+For the moment, it works in desktop version but not in mobile and tablet...

-Then, you just have to add the following piece of code:
+Then, you just need to add the following piece of code:

 Note: this code was created by Ed Solman.

 You can add this code according to 2 options:

 1 - Within your layout through the Code module available in the visual builder.
 In this case, the mobile parallax effect will only work here...